OpenFeign/feign/README.md

 ---
 ### Customization

 Feign has several aspects that can be customized.
-For simple cases, you can use `Feign.builder()` to construct an API interface with your custom components.
+For simple cases, you can use `Feign.builder()` to construct an API interface with your custom components.<br>
+For request setting, you can use `options(Request.Options options)` on `target()` to set connectTimeout, connectTimeoutUnit, readTimeout, readTimeoutUnit, followRedirects.<br>
 For example:

 ```java
 interface Bank {